 And for some schools, no test is required at all.

-Maybe you don’t have the ability to safely take an exam amid the pandemic, or lack a home working setup that could accommodate studying for and/or taking an online exam, or simply do not have the time to study because of your demanding schedule.
-If so, you’ll be happy to hear that a GMAT test waiver is now an option for some applicants at certain schools.
+Maybe you don’t have the ability to safely take an exam, or you lack a home working setup that could accommodate studying for and/or taking an online exam, or you simply do not have the time to study because of your demanding schedule.
+If so, you’ll be happy to hear that a GMAT/GRE test waiver is now an option for some applicants at certain schools.

 To be clear, not everyone who applies for a test waiver is granted one.
 You will need to convince the admissions committee that you have already displayed the requisite achievements and practical application skills to give them confidence in waiving the requirement for you.
 The level of convincing necessary will vary from school to school, so do not be discouraged if one school does not grant you a waiver; you may have a different result elsewhere.
 Conversely, if you do get a waiver from a particular school, there is a fair chance you may be granted one for another program as well—but there are no guarantees.